 Rebates for commercial broadcasting taxes

-In response to COVID-19, the Minister for Communications, Cyber Safety and the Arts made the Commercial Broadcasting (Tax) (Transmitter Licence Tax Rebate) Rules 2020.
+In response to COVID-19, the Minister for Communications, Urban Infrastructure, Cities and the Arts made the Commercial Broadcasting (Tax) (Transmitter Licence Tax Rebate) Rules 2020.

 These rebate rules apply for 12 months from 14 February 2020.
 Under the rules, companies are entitled to a 100% rebate for all commercial broadcasting taxes during the rebate period, unless they are eligible for transitional support payments.

 Commercial broadcasting tax assessments will continue during the rebate period.
 We will outline how the rebate rules apply to each case as part of this process.